docker-library/docs/xwiki/content.md

 Note that `docker-compose up` will automatically build the XWiki image on the first run.
 If you need to rebuild it you can issue `docker-compose up --build`.
 You can also build the image with `docker build . -t xwiki-mysql-tomcat:latest` for example.

-## Building

-This is the simplest solution and the one recommended.
-Here are the steps:

--	Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
-Then choose the branch or tag that you wish to use:
-	-	The `master`branch will get you the latest released version of XWiki
-	-	The `8.x` branch will get you the latest released version of XWiki for the 8.x cycle

 # Details for xwiki-mysql-tomcat

 ## Configuration Options